OnionUI/Onion/website/docs/01-features/index.md

 :::note <a href="emulators">Optimized emulators</a>
-Onion has its own emulators, many optimizations on the Retroarch cores but also some dedicated emulators like:
+Onion has its own emulators, many optimizations on the RetroArch cores but also some dedicated emulators like:
 - PCSX standalone (with awesome performances)
 - ScummVM standalone (awesome performances too)
 - Gambatte core (GB/GBC) with an [unique organization of color palettes](https://github.com/schmurtzm/gambatte-libretro/tree/advanced-color-organisation)